Mamie Stuart: Early life

 Amy Stuart was born in Sunderland in November 1893 to James Stuart, a ship's captain, and his wife Jane (née McGregor).
 She had one sister, Edith, and a younger brother, James Smith Stuart.

 As an adolescent, Stuart developed a passion for dancing.
 She also developed aspirations to perform in music halls and West End theatres.
-With her parents' consent, at age fifteen, Stuart performed as a chorus girl on provincial tours with a troupe named The Magnets.
+With her parents' consent, at the age of fifteen Stuart performed as a chorus girl on provincial tours with a troupe named The Magnets.
 She adopted the name "Mamie", and later left her family home to pursue her career.
 She later formed her own dance troupe, which she named The Five Verona Girls.
 This troupe performed nationwide and became a popular attraction, with the dancers—in a prudish era—sometimes daring to expose their legs to knee height.

 Stuart was later described by police as being an attractive young woman with brown, bobbed hair and grey-blue eyes, approximately 5 ft 3 in to 5 ft 4 in tall, with "very even teeth with one missing" and "of good carriage".
 As a result of an attack by a dog when she was a child, Stuart had four faint tooth marks on her right cheek, which she concealed with cosmetics.

 By early 1917, one member of The Five Verona Girls had become pregnant, while another broke her ankle.
 Shortly thereafter, the troupe disbanded and Stuart returned to her family home.

 Marriage

 Shortly after the disbandment of The Five Verona Girls, in July 1917, Stuart (then aged 23) became acquainted with a marine engineer named George Shotton in their native Sunderland.
 Shotton introduced himself to Stuart as a widower, and the two soon began a relationship, with Shotton purchasing a diamond engagement ring for her within months of their acquaintance.
 Less than a year after their acquaintance, they had married in South Shields.
-The newlyweds then held their honeymoon in Droitwich Spa.
+The newlyweds then spent their honeymoon in Droitwich Spa.
 Shotton and Stuart initially lived in Bristol before relocating to Swansea, residing in a property in Trafalgar Terrace for six months.
 The two then moved to live in Caswell Bay in the late summer of 1919, residing in a rented remote cottage overlooking Swansea Bay named Ty-Llanwydd.
 Stuart maintained regular correspondence with her family in Sunderland from this residence.

 Unbeknownst to Stuart, Shotton's wife, Mary Shotton (née Leader), whom he had wed in September 1905, was still alive.
 The couple had a son named Arthur, although their relationship was fraught with violence, with Shotton frequently beating his wife.
-His wife and child lived in Penarth, with Mary believing her husband's employment being the reason he was frequently absent from the family home for extended periods of time.
+His wife and child lived in Pennard, with Mary believing her husband's employment was the reason he was frequently absent from the family home for extended periods of time.